-

 Summary:

 The semantic constraint checkFeatureReferenceExpressionBindingConnector requires that a FeatureReferenceExpression have an implied BindingConnector between its referent and its result.
-However, since the FeatureReferenceExpression owns its result parameter, but the referent will be outside the expression, the defaultFeaturingType if the implied BindingConnector will be null.
-This means that the checkConnectorTypeFeaturing constraint for cannot be satisfied for the BindingConnector as specified.
+However, since the FeatureReferenceExpression owns its result parameter, but the referent will be outside the expression, the defaultFeaturingType of the implied BindingConnector will be null.
+This means that the checkConnectorTypeFeaturing constraint cannot be satisfied for the BindingConnector as specified.

 -